bonitasoft/bonita-doc/md/sap-jco-2.md

 ## Download and install the SAP connector.zip files

-To connect to an SAP system from Bonita BPM Studio, and have the correct graphic display, you must install the SAP `.dll` and `.jar` files onto your (Windows) machine.
+To connect to an SAP system from Bonita Studio, and have the correct graphic display, you must install the SAP `.dll` and `.jar` files onto your (Windows) machine.
 You must have a SAP User ID and password to enter the SAP Support Portal to download the files.
 Go to the [SAP Service marketplace](http://service.sap.com/connectors) (you will need to log in first with an account login and password).

 JCo2: `sapjco-ntamd64-2.1.9`